react-navigation/react-navigation.github.io/docs/screen-tracking.md

 ## Listening to State Changes

 Most users can use `onNavigationStateChange` to track the screen.
-If you manually control the top-level navigator (if you have intgrated redux), this will not work for you.
+If you manually control the top-level navigator (if you have integrated redux), this will not work for you.

 ```js
 import { GoogleAnalyticsTracker } from 'react-native-google-analytics-bridge';